Close

 Promoting the Active Participation of Female Employees

 We provide impartial evaluation and promotion opportunities for all employees under a policy of promoting individuals based on their performance and growth, regardless of specific attributes such as gender or nationality.
-The gender ratio in management positions as of December 31, 2024 is shown in the chart below.
-We believe that the reason why women account for 25.3% of the total, or about one-third the amount of men, is because fewer women are in career paths that lead to managerial positions, and women are more likely to take maternity and childcare leave, and for longer periods than men.
-As a result, promotion to a managerial position takes a longer time for women.
+The percentage of women in management positions* was 25.3% as of December 31, 2024 and 25.9% as of December 31, 2025.

 The Group provides support for life events through systems for balancing childcare and work.
 We emphasize an approach of redefining the relationship between the company and the employee as a way to reevaluate mutual expectations in response to changes in personal circumstances, such as marriage, childbirth, childcare and nursing care.
 Specifically, our work style option system allows for reduced working hours.
 Employees can choose the work style that best suits them from a wide range of options within the parameters of between six to eight hours a day and three to five days a week.
 In addition, although Japanese law requires that reduced hours and leave for childcare be available until the child’s third birthday, we make it available until the child’s graduation from junior high school.